Olympus Mju

 I was hoping it would be in working order and the seller was just unaware of how to use the camera properly.
 Sadly it ended up being more complicated than that.
 Once I received it I had to realise that the mechanism that moves the lens doesn't work anymore so if I wanted to use it I actually had to get my hands dirty and fix it.

-It's a pretty common sentiment in the community to write off any point and shoot with any slight electrical problems.
+It's a pretty common sentiment in the community to write off any point and shoot with any slight (usually) electronics related problems.
 Thankfully many problems are much more possible to fix than those people might think, you just have to be willing to work with some electronics.

-I ended up purchasing one with a faulty winding mechanism for much more money than a broken point and shoot should cost but sadly the fact that the Olympus Mju is a bit of an over-hyped camera shined through the pricing from all the ebay sellers.
+I ended up purchasing one with a faulty winding mechanism for way more money than a broken point and shoot should cost, but sadly the fact that the Olympus Mju is a bit of an over-hyped camera was reflected in the pricing from all of the ebay sellers I came across.

 I received the second specimen in almost one piece.
-The little film window was knocked loose and was rattling inside the camera, the little metal ball inside the sliding door mechanism was missing and (not so surprisingly) the camera couldn't wind any film despite the motor's whirring making it obvious that it was trying as hard as it could.
+The little film window was knocked loose and was rattling inside the camera, the little metal ball inside the sliding door mechanism was missing and (as described in the listing) the camera couldn't wind any film despite the motor's whirring making it obvious that it was trying as hard as it could.

 After realising that swapping the whole lens and focusing mechanism would be way more difficult (though not impossible) I decided to fix the second camera instead.

-Reassembling these is a pain in the ass but hopefully it was worth it.
+Reassembling these is a pain in the ass so I was hoping it would be worth it.

 I also glued the little window back, then cannibalised the little metal ball from the other camera as well so all the little things were working smoothly.
 One other benefit of having a donor camera is you can just swap around the different components depending on which camera had that in better (visual) condition.